 Music Makes People Smarter - Offbeat News

 Synopsis: Playing musical instruments changes anatomy and function of the brain and may be used in therapy to improve cognitive skills.
+Regularly playing a musical instrument changes the anatomy and function of the brain and may be used in therapy to improve cognitive skills.

 Main DigestRegularly playing a musical instrument changes the anatomy and function of the brain and may be used in therapy to improve cognitive skills.